DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: Numerical Results

 Fig. \ref{fig:res3} depicts the impact of $M$ on the optimal reference length $\phi_{\min}$, in an AWGN scenario, for a given $\gamma_0$.
 The figure illustrates that, in both the cases of $\theta_{e,i}=\theta_{e,j}$ $\forall$ $i,j=1,\dots,M$ and $\theta_{e,i}=\theta_{e,j} \pm \frac{\pi}{2}$ $\forall$ $i \neq j$ and $i,j=1,\dots,M$, $\phi_{\min}$ asymptotically tends to $\beta$ with increasing $M$.
 This supports the claim made in Corollary \ref{corr1}, where we observed that the advantage of SR-DCSK over DCSK, in terms of reduced frame length, is lost as $\phi_{\min} \rightarrow \beta$ when $M \rightarrow \infty$.
 In other words, to minimize BER by reducing the frame length, it is not always beneficial to employ more and more reflecting elements for IT.

-In Fig. \ref{fig:res4}, for various degrees of frequency-selectivity, we investigate the impact of the SR-DCSK frame length on the harvested DC power at the RIS.
+In Fig. \ref{fig:res4}, for various degrees of frequency-selectivity, we investigate the impact of the SR-DCSK frame length on the harvested DC power at the RIS, where lines and markers correspond to analytical and simulation results, respectively.
 We observe that, the case of $\Omega_{\alpha,2}=0$, i.e., the flat fading scenario results in the worst EH performance at the RIS.
 Moreover, $P_{\rm harv}$ increases as the `degree of frequency-selectivity' of the Tx-RIS channel increases.
 The figure also demonstrates that having a longer reference leads to a deteriorating WPT performance at the RIS, which corroborates the claim made in \cite{jstsp}.
 In other words, we observe that the worst $P_{\rm harv}$ is obtained at $\phi=\beta$, i.e., for the case of conventional DCSK.
 Furthermore, note that even increasing $d_{sr}$ by $1$ m results in significant degradation of $P_{\rm harv}$, which is intuitive because of the additional path-loss factor.
 Hence, for identical energy requirement at the IT section of the RIS, larger $d_{sr}$ implies higher $K_{\min}$ in \eqref{kmindef}.

-Fig. \ref{fig:res5} illustrates the proposed ${\rm SR}-P_{\rm harv}$ region for the considered system with $N=100,M=70,$ and $K=30$.
-Specifically, we consider spreading factor $\beta=40$ and $\beta=60$ in a Nakagami-$m$ fading scenario with $m=4,\Omega_{\alpha,1}=0.8,$ and $\Omega_{\alpha,2}=0.2$ for two cases: $d_{sr}=8$ m, $d_{rd}=10$ m and $d_{sr}=8$ m, $d_{rd}=14$ m.
+Fig. \ref{fig:res5} illustrates the proposed ${\rm SR}-P_{\rm harv}$ region for the considered system with $N=100,M=40,$ and $K=60$.
+Specifically, we consider spreading factor $\beta=40$ and $\beta=60$ in a Nakagami-$m$ fading scenario with $m=4,\Omega_{\alpha,1}=\Omega_{\beta,1}=0.8,$ and $\Omega_{\alpha,2}=\Omega_{\beta,2}=0.2$ for two cases: $d_{sr}=9$ m, $d_{rd}=27$ m and $d_{sr}=9$ m, $d_{rd}=35$ m.
 We observe from the figure, that for a fixed $(M,K)$ pair, SR increases with $\phi$ in $[1,\phi_{\min}]$, while the harvested power decreases, i.e., a trade-off.
 Moreover, under identical scenarios, both SR and $P_{\rm harv}$ corresponding to $\beta=60$ are greater compared to their $\beta=40$ counterpart, which supports the claims made in Theorem \ref{theo1} and Theorem \ref{theo3}.
-Furthermore, the figure demonstrates that for a given $\beta$, $P_{\rm harv}$ remains identical for both the cases of $d_{sr}=8$ m, $d_{rd}=10$ m and $d_{sr}=8$ m, $d_{rd}=14$ m, while SR deteriorates in the later.
+Furthermore, the figure demonstrates that for a given $\beta$, $P_{\rm harv}$ remains identical for both the cases of $d_{sr}=9$ m, $d_{rd}=27$ m and $d_{sr}=9$ m, $d_{rd}=35$ m, while SR deteriorates in the later.
 The reason for this is attributed to the fact that $P_{\rm harv}$ depends on only $d_{sr}$, while SR depends on both $d_{sr}$ and $d_{rd}$.